isomerpages/moe-pasirrissec/index.md

       image: /images/Retrospect_2024.jpg
       alt: Image alt text
   - infopic:
-      title: Secondary 1 Registration
-      subtitle: ANNOUNCEMENTS
-      id: infopic
-      description: On behalf of all staff and students, we welcome you and your child to our Pasirian Family!
-Click on the link below for the 2025 Secondary 1 posting information.
-      button: Click to view
-      url: /2025-secondary-1-registration/
-      alt: Image alt text
-      image: /images/Sec 1 Registration/Welcome_Page__new_.png
-  - infopic:
       title: PRSS Campus Tour
       description: Take a virtual stroll through our school with the interactive 360° tour.
       button: Campus Tour